sethkrasnianski/docs/flow/get-flow-slug-assignments.md

 <!--
 @title GET flow/:slug/assignments
 @author Moltin Ltd
-@description Deletes a flow with a given slug
+@description Returns all the assignments for a given flow
 @order 15.6

 @sidebar 1